-Below we have configuration notes and external links to help set up your microphone and links the three main software packages we will be using for this training -- Zoom, Soundtrap, and Acapella.
+Below we have configuration notes and external links to help set up your microphone and links the three main software packages we will be using for this training -- Zoom, Soundtrap, Acapella, and (for some) Audacity.
 This page is a companion for the setup page providing configuration and other tips for each application.

 Many of us will be making use of high-quality cardoid microphones in this training, which have a recording sensitivity pattern that is very directional (Cardoid Pattern).
 In any recording environment, you want to take advantage of this pattern to capture your instrument and reject unwanted sounds.
 In a home recording environment especially, it will be necessary to experiment with what works for you.
 Don't hesitate to try different configurations and do some test recordings using the entire dynamic range of your instrument until the results sound good to you.
 (Soundtrap is good for doing test recordings, for instance.)

 Cardoid Pattern (Note: with the audio-technica AT2020USB+ microphone, point the microphone upwards and point the blue light towards the "front" -- Example Photos)

 When using the audio-technica AT2020USB+ microphone, note that it has a headphone output port on the microphone which is incredibly useful.
 You can select that output as a computer audio output for listening to audio tracks while mixing in what's being recorded on the microphone.
 Please read the instructions included with the mic for more information.